Skip to main content

 History

 From 9/11 to today, VOICES has been helping families and communities heal after tragedy.
-Our mission is to assist communities preparing for and recovering from tragedy, and provide long-term support and resources that promote mental health care and wellness, for victims’ families, responders and survivors.
+Our mission is to provide long-term support and resources that promote mental health care and wellness, for victims’ families, responders, survivors, and families of those who have died of 9/11-related illnesses; and assist communities in preparing for and recovering from tragedy.

 How VOICES Began

 Along with representatives of other 9/11 organizations, they met with government leaders.
-They learned about the plans for the Victim Compensation Fund, commemoration plans at the World Trade Center site and the recovery of remains, and they shared that information with the families.
+They learned about the plans for the Victim Compensation Fund, commemoration plans at the World Trade Center site, and the recovery of remains – sharing that information with the families.

 • Distribution of information via emails, newsletters, and social media